Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

-Let $(W,S)$ be a Coxeter system.
-Suppose $\w = s_{x_1} \cdots s_{x_r}$ is a fixed reduced expression for $w \in W$.
-As in \cite{Stembridge.J:B}, we define a partial ordering on the indices $\{1, \dots, r\}$ by the transitive closure of the relation $\lessdot$ defined via $j \lessdot i$ if $i < j$ and $s_{x_i}$ and $s_{x_j}$ do not commute.
-In particular, $j \lessdot i$ if $i < j$ and $s_{x_i} = s_{x_j}$ (since we took the transitive closure).
-This partial order is referred to as the \emph{heap} of $\w$, where $i$ is labeled by $s_{x_i}$ It follows from \cite[Proposition 2.2]{Stembridge.J:B} that heaps are well-defined up to commutativity class.
-That is, if $\w$ and $\w'$ are two reduced expressions for $w \in W$ that are in the same commutativity class, then the labeled heaps of $\w$ and $\w'$ are equal.
-In particular, if $w$ is FC, then it has a single commutativity class, and so there is a unique heap associated to $w$.
+It follows from~\cite[Proposition 2.2]{Stembridge1996} that heaps are well-defined up to commutation class.
+That is, if $\w$ and $\w'$ are two reduced expressions for $w \in W$ that are in the same commutation class, then the heaps of $\w$ and $\w'$ are equal.
+In particular, if $w$ is FC, then it has a single commutation class, and so there is a unique heap associated to $w$.